 WILLIAM P. LIGHTFOOT, ESQ., is a graduate of Howard University, and Washington University School of Law in St. Louis, Missouri.
 A partner in the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, he has practiced law for over thirty years, specializing in personal injury litigation.
 He is a frequent lecturer to attorneys about personal injury cases and trial advocacy.
 Mr. Lightfoot is a former Councilmember at Large for the District of Columbia where he chaired the Committee on the Judiciary.
-He was appointed to the Commission in 2001 by Mayor Anthony A. Williams, and reappointed by Mayor Adrian M. Fenty in 2008.
-Mr. Lightfoot served as Commission Chairperson from 2004-2009, and was elected Commission Vice Chairperson in 2009.
+He was appointed to the Commission in 2001 by Mayor Anthony A. Williams, reappointed by Mayor Adrian Fenty in 2008, and reappointed by Mayor Muriel E. Bowser in 2015.
+Mr. Lightfoot served as Commission Chairperson from 2004-2009, and as Commission Vice Chairperson from 2009-2013.